 Our Web team recognized that the Intranet was in need of attention.
 It’d been about 10 years since its initial launch and over the years, minimal design or layout changes–including navigation–had been made to the site.
 Of course, we kept the site’s content updated and we’d built out some new forms and apps.
 But, the ‘bones’ of the site had remained the same.

-I’d been an enthusiastic proponent of an Intranet redesign over the years, but when finally receiving the ‘go-ahead’, I suddenly felt a bit terrified.
-I felt like an archaeologist, looking upon an excavation site, ancient bones either scattered about, or peeking out from deep within the ground.
+I’d been an enthusiastic proponent of an Intranet redesign over the years, but when finally receiving the go-ahead, I suddenly felt a bit terrified.
+I felt like an archaeologist, gazing upon an excavation site, ancient bones either scattered about, or peeking out from deep within the ground.
 I was excited to finally dig, brush off, clean, and ponder handling such a delicate assembly.
 Scattered in the Intranet ‘dust’ were dozens and dozens of internal links, external links, Word documents and PDFs, databases, and applications.
-Where would I even begin?!
+Where would I even begin?

-In actuality, the redesign process started long before I received the official ‘go-ahead’.
-I’d been listening.
-When colleagues provided feedback on the Intranet site, or commented on staff resources at All-Hands meetings, I listened.
-When I received emails asking about the whereabouts of a form or resource, I listened!
+In actuality, the redesign process started long before I received the official go-ahead.
+I’d been listening to the experts, the users of this site—my colleagues—when they provided feedback,.
+I collected e-mails asking about the whereabouts of a form or resource.
 And I took notes: I’d collected comments and feedback from staff over months, as well as jotted down my own ideas about what would be cool for an updated site.
-How about a little crowdsourcing?
-I listened to my colleagues via listservs and meetings around all the Federal agencies.
-Over time, a ‘wish list’ emerged.
+I also listened to my colleagues via listservs and meetings around all the Federal agencies.
+Over time, a wish list emerged (and grew).

-What Do These Bones Look Like to You?
-A Staff-Wide Survey
+A Staff-Wide Survey: What Do These “Bones” Look Like to You?

 Next, I put together a brief 15-question survey to distribute to staff.
 We created a Drupal-based survey and made this available to staff for about a month.
 I posted it to the Intranet homepage and promoted it through emails.
 I knew that the response rate alone would be a good gauge for general interest in the Intranet site.
 About half of our staff responded and shared feedback.